skni-kod/MicrOS/README.md

 <a href="https://tearth.github.io/MicrOS/"><img src="https://img.shields.io/badge/Doxygen-gh--pages-blue" alt="Documentation"></img></a>
 </p>

 This is the simple 32-bit operating system developed by the SKNI KOD (Studenckie Koło Naukowe Informatyków KOD).
 Our main goal is to create the OS which will have functionality similar to the famous MS-DOS and be able to run on every modern computer.

-The repository doesn't contain all files necessary to successful compilation - we use our internal build scripts which aren't present here.
-We will release complete image files when the OS will be ready for basic usage.
 Feel free to analyze and use any part of this project (but remember about GPL-3 license restrictions).

 Full description about how to build MicrOS (on Linux or Windows 10 WSL) can be read here: https://github.com/jaenek/MicrOS-DevTools.